GryphOne: Symbol-Aware Masked Diffusion for Structural Refinement in Offline Handwritten Mathematical Expression Recognition: Methodology

 \section{Methodology}

-Our approach departs fundamentally from autoregressive (AR) architectures.
-Instead of sequentially generating \LaTeX{} tokens, we formulate handwritten mathematical expression recognition as an \textit{iterative remasking} process within a discrete diffusion framework.
-Each expression starts as a fully masked token sequence, and at each diffusion step the model predicts and replaces masked tokens to progressively reconstruct the complete expression.
-This parallel refinement removes causal dependencies, mitigating exposure bias while preserving global structural consistency and enabling efficient inference. \figref{arch} shows the architecture.
+GryphOne departs fundamentally from AR architectures.
+Instead of sequentially generating \LaTeX{} tokens, we formulate HMER as an \emph{iterative refinement} process within a MDM. \figref{key} presents an overview of the proposed architecture.
+Starting from a fully masked symbol sequence, the model progressively refines all symbols in parallel, eliminating causal dependencies and mitigating exposure bias.